-Most members will have their pension payments taxed.
-Most tax queries should be directed to HMRC as we can only use the tax codes that they provide us.
+Queries about tax should be directed to HMRC as we can only use the tax codes that they provide us with.
+HMRC can be contacted at 0300 200 3300 or visit their website for more information.

 A P60 is issued every April to everyone who is receiving a pension from us.
 Your P60 details the amount of pension paid to you and the tax deducted from it during the year.
 Copies of your P60 can be accessed through your My Pension+ account.